abbreviatedman/react-full-stack-database/readme.md

 49. Inside the `client` folder, create a file called `.env`

-50. On the `.env` file, type the following:
+50. In the `.env` file, type the following:

 ```env
 REACT_APP_API_URL="http://localhost:3001/api"